 The best fall foliage in Chicago

 It might be a 30-minute drive to reach Morton Arboretum, but once you arrive, it'll feel like you're a world away (in a good way).
 Forget your troubles amid peaceful nature as you stand surrounded by more than 4,200 types of trees.
 Take a hike on one of the many trails or explore the gardens, wetlands and other natural areas.
 In the East Woods, Virginia creeper vines turn red and bur oaks drop their yellowing leaves.
-Be sure to check out the calendar for events all yearlong.
+Be sure to check out the calendar for events throughout the year.

 Get up close and personal with nature on this urban path that stretches through Logan Square, Humboldt Park and Wicker Park.
-Because the 2.7-mile walkway is elevated, you'll be able to see the tops of red and orange trees that line some of Chicago's hippest 'hoods.
+Because the 2.7-mile walkway is elevated, you'll be able to see the tops of red and orange trees that line some of Chicago's most bustling 'hoods.
 Plus, you can hop off and explore parks, coffee shops and restaurants along the way.

-You're surely no stranger to Millennium Park, and while it's a popular stop in peak tourist season, it should also be on your list of places to visit in peak fall.
-The 20-plus acre beauty within Grant Park includes elms, hawthorns and maples.
-Don't miss their changing leaves against the city skyline.
+Millennium Park may be a popular stop for tourists when Chicago's weather warms up, but it should also be on your list of places to visit in peak fall.
+The 20-plus acre beauty on the north end of Grant Park is home to elms, hawthorns and maples that show off their colors before winter arrives.

 The garden to the south of the Art Institute’s main entrance is a tranquil retreat from the bustle of Michigan Avenue outside its gates.
 Anchored by Lorado Taft’s Fountain of the Great Lakes flowing into a central reflecting pool, the garden is populated with Chicago-native cockspur hawthorn trees, which turn a vibrant orange-red in the fall.